pappewaio/duplicate_id_resolver/README.md

 characterize and manipulate duplicate IDs in VCFs

 ## Introduction
 Right now this tool is built to add information to an in-house imputation project, but it is written to be used on any vcf file.
-For speed purposes, we use the dbsnp reference data from the cleansumstats pipeline.
-If necessary, I will add in this package how to create the used dbsnp reference data format from scratch.

 ## Run the script
 It is possible to submit a set of vcf files, each will be given a map file with all coordinates according to dbsnp151